cloudymax/Scrap-Metal/doc-site/docs/GPU-passthrough.md

 # GPU Accelerated VMs using QEMU.

-A manual walk-though of https://github.com/small-hack/smol-gpu-passthrough.
-This Guide assumes a fresh install of Debian 12, or Ubuntnu Server.
+This guide is a manual walk-though of https://github.com/small-hack/smol-gpu-passthrough that aims to explain and de-mystify the underlying automation process.
+It is assumed that the reader has a fresh install of Debian 12 (no gui), or Ubuntnu Server and is using a NVIDIA GPU and an x86_64 Intel CPU.

+- AMD devices have NOT been tested.
+- ARM devices have NOT been tested.

 ## Enabling IOMMU